clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 When exporting videos, you are able to select from the list of connected Google/YouTube accounts, as well as upload to specific channels and playlists.

-**Step 4.** Once you've uploaded content to YouTube, you are able to view the full list of videos in Clowdr from the _Uploaded Videos_ section.
+**Step 4.** Once you've uploaded content to YouTube, you are able to view the full list of videos in Midspace from the _Uploaded Videos_ section.

 The information listed includes the video YouTube ID, privacy status, and preview with playback ability.